-The relationship with me, as your therapist, is solely professional, and it is at risk of becoming confusing, ineffective, or even harmful if clean boundaries around the nature of the relationship are not maintained.
+The relationship with me, as your therapist, is solely professional, and it is at risk of becoming confusing, ineffective, or even harmful if clear boundaries around the nature of the relationship are not maintained.
 This means that I will not engage in close friendship, romantic relationship, sexual contact, or financial/business/employment arrangements simultaneous to acting as your therapist.
+Sexual contact in any therapeutic relationship should be reported to the State Board.
 It is often beneficial to maintain these boundaries even after the therapy has ended.
-As “crossing paths” is possible through the activities and workings of the community, I will take appropriate professional precautions to ensure that my therapeutic judgment is not impaired when such interactions are unavoidable.
+As "crossing paths" is possible through the activities and workings of the community, I will take appropriate professional precautions to ensure that my therapeutic judgment is not impaired when such interactions are unavoidable.

-You are welcome to like or follow my professional pages on Facebook and Instagram: @emdrreadinesscourse.
+You are welcome to like or follow my professional pages on Facebook and Instagram @PrecisionEMDRAcademy, as well as the therapy pets' Instagram account @PenelopePoppiseed.
 You are under no obligation to like or follow these pages, nor are you under any obligation to like, comment, or share any posts.
 I will make every effort to maintain your privacy and confidentiality should you comment on any post by responding in a fashion intended to (1) cloak any indication that we have a therapist/client relationship and (2) to protect all content of your treatment.
 You, however, have the freedom to disclose the nature of our relationship should you so choose.
 While you may choose to send messages to me over these sites, I will seek to minimize clinically related discussions because of the vulnerability to your privacy and confidentiality on these platforms.

 In order to maintain the clarity of the therapeutic relationship, I will generally not use social networking sites (e.g. Facebook, Instagram, LinkedIn) to communicate with you.
 I may choose to use cell phone, texting, and email communication with you during the course of treatment, and such communication is solely for professional purposes and does not constitute engagement in anything other than a therapeutic relationship.
 While not typical, there may be clinical reason for me to perform a home visit or conduct a session outside of the office setting, and again this does not constitute anything other than a professional relationship.
 Should you ever have confusion or concerns regarding the boundaries of your relationship with me, please bring these to my attention immediately.